linxule/liminal_backrooms/README.txt

 ## License

-This project is licensed under the MIT License - a permissive open-source license that allows you to:
+This project is licensed under the MIT License - see the LICENSE file for details.
-- Use the software commercially
-- Modify the source code
-- Distribute the software
-- Use it privately
-- Sublicense it

-The only requirement is that you include the original copyright notice and license terms in any copy of the software/source code.

-Full license text can be found in the LICENSE file.

 ## Acknowledgments

-- Anthropic's Claude API
+- Anthropic
 - DeepSeek AI
 - OpenRouter
 - Black Forest Labs' Flux
 - Open-source contributors
+- Andy Ayrey and Janus, both huge inspirations for this project

 ## Support